afair/email_address/README.md

 The only true validation is to send a message to the email address and have the user (or process) verify it has been received.
 Syntax checks help prevent erroneous input.
 Even sent messages can be silently dropped, or bounced back after acceptance.
-Even conditions such as a "Mailbox Full" can mean the email address is known but abandoned.
+Conditions such as a "Mailbox Full" can mean the email address is known, but abandoned.

 There are different levels of validations you can perform.
 By default, it will validate to the "Provider" (if known), or "Conventional" format defined as the "default" provider.
 You may pass a a list of parameters to select which syntax and network validations to perform.

+Local Validation Option:

-* CHECK_PROVIDER_SYNTAX: Syntax rules by each email provider.
+* **:provider** - Uses Syntax rules by for the email provider.
 If not defined, it invokes either Conventional or Standard formats as configured.
+If the provider can be detected by the host name, a specialied rule can be applied, otherwise it validates as Conventional. _Default._
-* CHECK_CONVENTIONAL_SYNTAX: Real-word, Conventional Syntax.
+* **:conventional** - Real-word, Conventional Syntax.
 This is usually the format you want.
-* CHECK_STANDARD_SYNTAX: RFC-Compliant Syntax.
+* **Standard** - RFC-Compliant Syntax.
 This is usually not what you want, and can allow garbage email addresses to validate.
+* **:none** - Skip local validation.
+Useful if you are using another service to validate the email address.

+Host Validation Option:

+* **:syntax** - Conforms to standard domain name syntax.
+International Domain Names are converted to Punycode. _Default._
-* CHECK_DNS: Perform DNS A-Record lookup on domain.
+* **:dns** - Perform DNS A-Record lookup on domain.
 Some mis-configured domains just set up a DNS "A" record and not an "MX" record even though the "A" host accepts email.
 DNS checks will take longer, especially if the domain is not registered.
-* CHECK_MX: Perform DNS MX-Record lookup on domain.
+* **:mx** - Perform DNS MX-Record lookup on domain.
 Require that a MX server must be configured for the domain.
 DNS checks will take longer, especially if the domain is not registered.
+This is usually what you want, unless DNS lookups slow down your processing.
-* CHECK_CONNECT: Attempt connection to remote mail server.
+* **:connect** - Attempt connection to remote mail server.
 This could be a slow operation, as it must perform the DNS lookup, then attempt to connect to a remote server that may be greylisting your connection, especially if it detects too many bogus connections originating from your IP address.
 Most servers will not accept connections from dynamically assigned IP addresses such as home networks and shared hosting environments like AWS.

-Usually, CHECK_MX is what you want instead.
+Address Validation Option:

+* **:parts** -  Validate the Local and Host parts only.
+This is usually what you want. _Default._
-* CHECK_SMTP: Perform SMTP email verification.
+* **:smtp** - Perform SMTP email verification.
 Performs a DNS lookup, connects to the mail server, sends an appropriate HELO, MAIL FROM, and RCPT TO command to determine if the email address is accepted, then disconnects.
 It can be a very slow process, cause problems in reputation from your IP address, and may not accurately report